RagingTiger/tensorflowjs-mobilenet-transfer-learning/README.md

-Transfer Learning with MobileNet v3 in TensorFlow.js using saved graph model from TFHub.
+Layers Model Transfer Learning with MobileNet v1 in TensorFlow.js
 =================

 Learn how to make your very own Teachable Machine that can use the power of transfer learning to perform image recognition live in the browser powered by TensorFlow.js

+This demo uses a layers base model instead of a graph base model.